pondrejk/dizzer/chap-definitions.md

 Point / Lines / Polygons / Tessalerations / Interpolations ...
 Nominal / Ordinal / Interval /... every textbook has it

+shekhar2014benchmarking -- traditional vs emerging spatial bd

 More on in a separate

 Spatial data bound to be represented, the form is a big deal in gis Generaliastion, analysis, geostatistics..., data respresentations in GIS (event the whole data model)

+not a subject of this thesis
-Spatial imagery -- truly big data with strong relevance in geosciences. @jiang2017spatial
+Spatial imagery -- truly big data with strong relevance in geosciences. @jiang2017spatial -- improvements in global monitoring systems (check terminology) -- higher quality number of pixels, greater time frequency and number of spectral levels (examples )

 In the next chapter, where we look at at the impact of big data on science in general, we also offer our speculation on how the roles of cartography and GIS may be transformed by the data deluge.

 ## Assessing impacts and opportunities rather than seeking definitions

+By plowing through the related literature, one can witness a couple of confusing phenomana in big data definitions:

+- mixing characteristics of the subject (raw material - stored information) with properties of technologies used to process it (storage, analytics and visualisation, etc.).
+It is not completely clear even if this is a fallacy or not.
+Real world analogies may not be helpful, for example the properties of gold are idnependent of the tools used to mine it, on the other hand the digital data are inseparable from the technical infrastructure around it. *That being said it is in my opinion useful to separate asset from the ecosystem*

+gartner:

+Big data is high-volume, high-velocity and/or high-variety information assets that demand cost-effective, innovative forms of information processing that enable enhanced insight, decision making, and process automation.

+vs. modification by @olshannikova2015visualizing

+Big Data is a tech - nology  to  process  high-volume,  high-velocity,  high-variety  data  or  data-sets  to  extract  intended data value and ensure high veracity of original data and obtained information that demand cost-effective, innovative forms of data and information processing (analyt - ics) for enhanced insight, decision making, and processes control.

+The possible solution: BD: -- in narrow terms: asset, fuel, raw material, vs more broadly the whole ecosystem arround it. (this thesis will use the narrow sense of term)

+- in many cases, it is not completely clear if b-d definitions aim to describe a currently observable phenomenon, or rather a goal for a system which is being built, vision of how it should work once it is done.

 Often times, big data are described indirectly by the impacts, real or imagined, they have on the society.
 For some authors, the debate on definition of big data may be dismissed as unproductive.
 The popularity of the term itself may diminish like many other new technologies that become part of the infamous hype cycle ^[Hype cycles describe how expectations from emerging technologies evolve with time.
 Stages in the cycle are:  *innovation trigger*, *peak of inflated expectations*, *trough of disillusionment*, *slope of enlightenment*, and *plateau of productivity*.
 The expected duration of cycle differs per technology, and some technologies may never reach productivity in the foreseeable future.
 Hype cycles are a construction of consultancy Gartner that issues regular reports @gartner2018].
 Many ideas in the IT industry exist under changing or concurrent names, and big data has indeed a lot in common with concepts such as *data mining*, *business intelligence* or *visual analytics* to name just a few.
 But we should not forget that even though the technological industry is largely fashion-driven, its societal impacts are real, though sometimes unevenly distributed.